 Pimp your oats: oat banana bread

 Oats are the quiet achiever of the nutritional world.
-They’ve been a part of our morning routine for generations, and although you might not give them a second thought while spooning up your morning porridge, they’re doing your body a helluva lot of good.
+They’ve been a part of our morning routine for generations.
+Although you might not give them a second thought while spooning up your morning porridge, they’re doing your body a helluva lot of good.

 Oats are a whole grain, which means they’re a healthy carb that’s packed with fibre, including a soluble fibre called beta-glucan, which has been shown to help lower “bad” cholesterol levels.
-Oats also contain more protein than most other grains, plus they’re abundant in vitamins, minerals and antioxidant plant compounds.
-One of the antioxidants oats contain are avenanthramides, which you won’t find in many foods.
+Oats also contain more protein than most other grains.
+Plus, they’re abundant in vitamins, minerals and antioxidant plant compounds.
+One of the antioxidants oats contain are avenanthramides.
+You won’t find these in many foods.
 Avenanthramides may help to lower blood pressure, and also have anti-inflammatory properties.

-If all this oaty information has got you fired up to make porridge for breakfast tomorrow and, in your enthusiasm, you find yourself cooking up way more than you need, don’t throw it away.
-Rather than wasting such a healthy food, use up any prepared porridge you have from brekkie and some overripe or frozen bananas by making this simple banana bread recipe from foodie and MasterChef contestant Hayden Quinn.
+Has all this oaty information has got you fired up to make porridge for breakfast tomorrow?
+If, in your enthusiasm, you find yourself cooking up way more than you need, don’t throw it away.
+Rather than wasting such a healthy food, take any prepared porridge you have from brekkie and grab some overripe or frozen bananas.
+You can make this simple banana bread recipe from MasterChef’s Hayden Quinn.

 Oat banana bread

 Makes 1 loaf (6-8 serves)

 1 tsp baking soda